csams/parsr/README.md

 ```

 ### Choice
-Accept one of a list of alternatives.
-Alternatives are checked from left to
+Accept one of several alternatives.
+Alternatives are checked from left to right,
-right, and checking stops with the first one to succeed.
+and checking stops with the first one to succeed.

 Choices are optimized so only the first object maintains a list of alternatives.
 Be aware that using a choice object as an element in other choices will